A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Cryptographic Properties of S-boxes and their Classification

-The strength of cryptographic primitives is best analysed with the help of well known cryptanalysis techniques.
+The strength of cryptographic primitives is best analysed with the help of well-known cryptanalysis techniques.
 Shannon's theory of confusion and diffusion plays the foundational role in the design and analysis of iterative ciphers.
-The aspect of confusion is introduced in symmetric ciphers using highly non-linear components known as sboxes.
+The aspect of confusion is introduced in symmetric ciphers using highly non-linear components such as S-boxes.
 Designers and cryptanalysts treat these ciphers as a white box, analysing all the underlying mathematical components in order to understand and rule out any potential attack vectors, by imposing design practices based on standard characteristics and theoretically well-defined bounds.
-Owing to the importance of sboxes in the design of cryptographic algorithms, an extensive research has been done over the years to explain the most refined design and analysis criteria that could be employed in order to secure them against potential attack vectors.
+Owing to the importance of S-boxes in the design of cryptographic algorithms, an extensive research has been done over the years to explain the most refined design and analysis criteria that could be employed in order to secure them against potential attack vectors.
 These properties can be classified in a number of ways depending whether upon the types of representation in boolean algebra or the statistical and implementation based attacks that could be launched through exploitation of relevant metrics or via studying the inter-dependencies that link one property to another.

-This section briefly covers an introduction to around twenty-five cryptographic properties of sboxes that hold significance in the current literature.
-Each of the properties is related to one or more crytanalysis techniques, that could exploit the non-linear part of a block cipher, see Table \ref{table:2}.
-In addition, Table \ref{table:3} presents the upper and lower bounds (UB \& LB) on these properties with respect to the dimension of sbox being used \cite{carlet2021boolean,sarkar2017bounds, canteaut2016lecture,song2019boomerang, canteaut2021autocorrelations,canteaut2019differential, guilley2004differential, prouff2005dpa}.
-We also talk about the behaviour of these properties under affine equivalence, see Table \ref{table:4}.
-The properties along with their respective bounds and equivalence characteristics aid designers and cryptanalysts in the selection of good sboxes.
+This section briefly covers an introduction to around twenty-four cryptographic properties of S-boxes that hold significance in the current literature.
+Each of the properties is related to one or more crytanalysis techniques, that could exploit the non-linear part of a block cipher, see Table \ref{table:3}.
+In addition, Table \ref{table:4} presents the upper and lower bounds (UB \& LB) on these properties with respect to the dimension of S-box being used \cite{carlet2021boolean,sarkar2017bounds,canteaut2016lecture, song2019boomerang,canteaut2021autocorrelations,canteaut2019differential,guilley2004differential, prouff2005dpa}.
+We also talk about the behaviour of these properties under affine equivalence, see Table \ref{table:5}.
+The properties along with their respective bounds and equivalence characteristics aid designers and cryptanalysts in the selection of good S-boxes.